AdobeDocs/experience-manager-cloud-service.en/help/release-notes/aem-cloud-changes.md

 ## Changes to publish repository are not allowed {#changes-to-publish-repo}

-Direct changes to the publish repository are not allowed on AEM Cloud Service.
-In prior versions of on-premise AEM or AEM on AMS, code changes could be made directly to the publish repository for example to creates users, update user profile, and create nodes.
-This is no longer possible and can be mitigated in the following ways:
+Aside from changes under the `/home` folder on the publish tier, direct changes to the publish repository are not allowed on AEM Cloud Service.
+In prior versions of on-premise AEM or AEM on AMS, code changes could be made directly to the publish repository.
+Some limitations can be mitigated in the following ways:

 * For content and content based configuration: make the changes on the author instance and publish them.
 * For code and configuration: make the changes in the GIT repository and run the CI/CD pipeline to roll them out.
-* For user-related data such as form submits or profile data: use the Unified Profile Service from Experience Cloud Platform or other 3rd party session aware store.

 ## Custom runmodes are not allowed {#custom-runmodes}